-Depending on the scale of a job, it can be advisable to meet with, and get quotations from, at least three tradesmen.
-Particularly on larger jobs, where original estimates have varied, the detail and scope of a tradesman’s quotation can tell you a lot about their processes.
+Depending on the scale of a job, it can be advisable to meet with, and get quotations from, at least three tradespeople.
+Particularly on larger jobs, where original estimates have varied, the detail and scope of a tradesperson’s quotation can tell you a lot about their processes.

 The quote needs to include everything, adhesive is very important but people don’t know about it.
 Sometimes people will see it on the quote and say they’ll go out and buy their own adhesive, but when they see how much it costs they usually come back and ask us to get it.

 The price will also depend on how you purchase your tiles.
 Although you can purchase your own tiles and other materials, such as adhesive, from stores or online, many people prefer to purchase through their tiler, who will often have access to discounts that can be passed on to you.
 Many prefer to work with particular brands, especially when it comes to grouting and adhesives, so it’s always worth checking.
 Jamie Murray, a flooring fitter who regularly does tiling projects, has more than 180 pieces of positive feedback on MyBuilder.
 He said:

 It’s very easy to shop around these days when it comes to buying supplies.
 I often go to show people samples, and they may end up deciding to go and buy it elsewhere.
 I don’t have a problem with that, but I always tell people I can’t provide any guarantee for products they buy themselves.
 I’ve had cases where I’ve turned up to do the fitting when they’d had the materials delivered, and it was all the wrong stuff.
 It slows the whole process down.